Duggar Family News: First Episode Of ‘Counting On’ Season 3 To Be About Jinger Duggar’s Wedding Dress Inspired By God

 “We don’t know if it’s twins or just one,” Jill says.
 “It could be just one baby with good variability in the heart beat or it could be two different babies.”

 However, fans of the Duggar family already know that Jessa Duggar and Ben Seewald are not having twins.
-As the Hollywood Gossip reports, Jessa spoiled this publicity ploy to get more viewers to tune in to Counting On when she shared a sonogram photo on Instagram.
+As the Hollywood Gossip reports, Jessa spoiled this publicity ploy to get more viewers to tune into Counting On when she shared a sonogram photo on Instagram.
 As you can see, there’s just one fetus in the image that she posted.

 Throwback to our week 20 ultrasound!
 Can't believe we're already #32weeks now! ???? #BabySeewald2 will be here before we know it! ????